-I’ve worked on Australian university websites for the past 18 years, in a range of internal technical, design and content-related roles, and as an external consultant.
+I’ve worked on Australian university websites for the last 18 years, in internal roles and as an external consultant.
 I’ve met some great people and seen the potential to do great work.
-But I’ve also seen some problems again and again.
-They are aptly explained using three simple idioms.
+But I’ve also seen the same problems, over and over.
+Three well known idioms act as powerful labels for these problems.

 1. Too many cooks spoil the broth